Adityasoni23/GridGame/README.md

 4. The program should provide a way to search by the name of the cell and show the current state of the cell
 5. The program should end on termination through appropriate OS specific signals.

-IDE USED: Eclipse
+IDE USED: VScode
 LANGUAGE USED: Java
 DESIGN: Object Oriented
-USER INTERFACE: Eclipse Console
+USER INTERFACE: VScode Console

 BUILDING AND RUNNING INSTRUCTIONS:
-1. Basic requirements include Eclipse,GCC/or any other compiler.
+1. Basic requirements include VScode,Java extensions,GCC/or any other compiler.
 2. Build the project first from the options.
-3. Click run.
+3. Click Run Java.
 4. Provide the basic inputs to the compiler.
 5. Final output is shown.